Big Honkin’ List Of Homemade Gifts They’ll Actually Love

 Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE!
 Repurposed denim baskets #TexasHomesteader

-RancherMan’s a skilled hunter and he keeps all manner of meat in our freezer.
-A couple of years ago we gave homemade wild-game jerky using venison and elk meat.
+RancherMan’s a skilled hunter.
+Sometimes we gift homemade wild-game jerky using venison and elk meat.
 You could just use ground beef if you wanted.

 All you need is